-If you’ve been on our Dixie Dining Corridor Food Tour, this is Rhythm Cafe’s Coconut Quiche Recipe.
+If you’ve been on our Historic West Palm Beach Neighborhood Food Tour, this is Rhythm Cafe’s Coconut Quiche Recipe.
 It’s a dessert that has been on their menu since they opened 30 years ago, and if you love coconut…you’ll think you died and landed in coconut heaven!
 Imagine the inside of a Mounds Bar but better!

 Coconut Quiche Recipe

 - 3 eggs

 - 1 1/4 cup sugar